TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

-   the ``sock`` parameter (default is :const:`~socket.AF_INET`, :const:`~socket.SOCK_STREAM`), and binding it to the specified host address (defaults to ``0.0.0.0``) with the port set to 0, eliciting an unused ephemeral port from the OS.
+   the ``sock`` parameter (default is :const:`~socket.AF_INET`, :const:`~socket.SOCK_STREAM`), and binding it to the specified host address (defaults to ``0.0.0.0``) with the port set to 0, eliciting an unused ephemeral port kutoka the OS.
    The temporary socket is then closed and deleted, and the ephemeral port is returned.